+1. A method, comprising:

+at first node:

-- 1. A system, comprising: - a first node including at least one non-transitory memory in communication with at least one processor, the first node configured to: - display, at the first node, a first user interface element, a second user interface element, and a third user interface element: - receive, at the first node, information associated with at least one folder via the first user interface element; 30 send, from the first node via at least one network, the information associated with the at least one folder; - receive, at the first node, an object associated with at least one email address via the second user interface element; - send, from the first node via the at least one network, the object associated with the at least one email address: - receive, at the first node, an indication of a selection of the third user interface element; and - send, from the first node via the at least one network, the indication of the selection of the third user interface element; - said first node further configured to communicate with a second node that is configured to: - after the information associated with the at least one folder, the object associated with the at least one email address, and the indication of the selection of the third user interface element is sent via the at least one network; receive, at the second node via the at least one network, at least one email message identifying the at least one folder and including a reference to the at least one folder, without including a file attachment with the at least one email message; - after the information associated with the at least one folder, the object associated with the at least one email address, and the indication of the selection of the third user interface element is sent via the at least one network; create, utilizing code configured to be stored on a storage at the second node and further configured to cooperate with a file explorer interface, a representation of the at least one folder in a location among one or more folders on the file explorer interface, where the storage of the second node does not store any file in the at least one folder when the representation of the at least one folder is created; and
+displaying a first user interface element, a second user interface element, and a third user interface element, 35 receiving information associated with at least one folder via the first user interface element, sending, via at least one network, the information associated with the at least one folder, receiving an object associated with at least one email 40 address via the second user interface element, sending, via the at least one network, the object associated with the at least one email address, receiving an indication of a selection of the third user interface element, and sending, via the at least one network, the indication of the selection of the third user interface element;

+at a second node:

+after the information associated with the at least one folder, the object associated with the at least one 50 email address, and the indication of the selection of the third user interface element is sent from the first node via the at least one network: receiving, via the at least one network, at least one email message identifying the at least one folder and including a 55 reference to the at least one folder, without including a file attachment with the at least one email message, after the information associated with the at least one folder, the object associated with the at least one email address, and the indication of the selection of 60 the third user interface element is sent from the first node via the at least one network: creating, utilizing code configured to be stored on a storage at the second node and further configured to cooperate with a file explorer interface, a representation of the at least one folder in a location among one or more folders on the file explorer interface, and displaying the representation of the at least one folder in the location among the one or more folders on the file explorer interface.